-This information helps workplace leaders understand their occupancy rate.
-Occupancy rate is calculated by total employees in the workplace at any given time, against total capacity.
-For example, if your workplace can hold 1,000 employees and around 800 come in on a particular week, the occupancy rate for that week is 80%.
+Occupancy rate is calculated by the total number of employees in the workplace at any given time against total capacity.
+For example, if your space can hold 1,000 employees and around 800 come in on a particular week, the occupancy rate for that week is 80%.
 Occupancy rate can be an important indicator of whether a workplace is too crowded or not crowded enough.
 This can impact staffing, the employee experience, resource planning, and more.
-In the next section, we’ll go over why occupancy rate matters.

 Why is workplace occupancy important?